d2l-ai/d2l-en/chapter_linear-regression/weight-decay.md

     print('L2 norm of w:', float(l2_penalty(model.get_w_b()[0])))
 ```

-So far, we only touched upon one notion of
+So far, we have touched upon one notion of
 what constitutes a simple linear function.
 However, even for simple nonlinear functions, the situation can be much more complex.
 To see this, the concept of [reproducing kernel Hilbert space (RKHS)](https://en.wikipedia.org/wiki/Reproducing_kernel_Hilbert_space)
 allows one to apply tools introduced